On extensions of partial isometries: Abstract

 \section{Abstract}

 In this paper we define a notion of S-extension for a metric space and study minimality and coherence of S-extensions.
-We give a complete characterization of all finite minimal S-extensions of a given finite metric space.
+We show that every S-extension can be identified with an algebraic object.
+We use this algebraic representation to give a complete characterization of all finite minimal S-extensions of a given finite metric space and a complete characterization of all minimal coherent S-extensions.
 We also define a notion of ultraextensive metric spaces and show that every countable metric space can be extended to a countable ultraextensive metric space.
-As an application, we show that every countable subset of the Urysohn metric space can be extended to a countable dense ultraextensive subset of the Urysohn space.
-We also study compact ultrametric spaces and show that every compact ultrametric space can be extended to a compact ultraextensive ultrametric space.
+We also show that the isometry group of an infinite ultraextensive metric space has a dense locally finite subgroup, generalizing results in \cite{P}\cite{R}\cite{S}\cite{S2}.We also study compact ultrametric spaces and show that every compact ultrametric space can be extended to a compact ultraextensive ultrametric space.